 Do I have to buy my ticket in advance?

-If you buy a ticket in advance, you automatically receive an extra discount.
+If you buy a ticket in advance through the webshop, you automatically receive an extra discount.
 You’ll pay a maximum of 25 euros, instead of 28 euros in the museum during the exhibition.
 The ticket automatically includes your audio guide.
-Moreover, you can still freely choose from the most popular visiting hours, and with your ticket in hand you don’t have to queue at the museum desk during your visit.
-Deciding in advance only has advantages!

 Can I purchase tickets at the reception desk?